-There are more than thirty extant examples of properties that illustrate some or all of the character defining features of the Adirondack camp property type.
-Ten of these are currently listed in the National Register of Historic Places as part of the "Great Camps of the Adirondacks Thematic Resources" nomination.
-Some of the other historic camps may meet the National Register criteria.
-A smaller number of these may meet the National Historic Landmark criteria.
+There are more than thirty extant properties that illustrate some or all of the character defining features of the Adirondack camp property type.
+Ten of these are currently listed in the National Register of Historic Places as part of the "Great Camps of the Adirondacks Thematic Resource" nomination; some of the other historic camps may meet the National Register criteria.
+A smaller number may meet National Historic Landmarks Criterion 4, which signifies properties: